Chilipp/straditize/straditize/widgets/docs/align_columns.rst

 Align the columns vertically
 ============================
-Sometimes the columns are not aligned properly which makes it hard to identify where the exact measurement is located and might lead to misinterpretations of measurements.
+Sometimes the columns are not aligned properly which makes it hard to identify where the exact sample is located and might lead to misinterpretations of samples.
 To correct this, we implemented a methodology to align the columns.

 After having clicked the :guilabel:`Align columns` button, multiple marks are